MTS Oceanos: Media

 Dateline NBC aired a documentary of the incident on 23 May 2010.

 The sinking is the subject of a song called "Oceanos" by Celtic rock band Coast.
-It was also discussed in an episode of Nova on 18 April 2012, entitled, "Why Ships Sink", which focused mainly on the Costa Concordia accident (whose commanding officer also fled while passengers were still aboard).
+It was also discussed in an episode of Nova on 18 April 2012, entitled "Why Ships Sink", which focused mainly on the Costa Concordia accident (whose commanding officer also fled while passengers were still aboard).
 Hills was interviewed in the special, and related that some years later he had been on board when the MS Achille Lauro of Star Lauro sank.

 The rescue featured in episode 4 of Shockwave, first aired 21 December 2007.

 The NPR radio show and podcast Snap Judgment featured an account of the sinking by Moss Hills.
 The show Extreme Weather: The Survivors featured a segment on the sinking.

 In 2022, Hills – who later became a cruise director – was interviewed by Jane Garvey for BBC Radio 4's series Life Changing.

-South African television reporter Gary Alfonso, who was stationed in Port Elizabeth at the South African Broadcasting Corporation in 1991, received a phone call from the South African Airforce at 1am in the morning, saying helicopters were on their way from Cape Town to the position off the eastern Cape coast where the Oceanos was in trouble.
+South African television reporter Gary Alfonso, who was stationed in Port Elizabeth at the South African Broadcasting Corporation in 1991, received a phone call from the South African Airforce at 1am, saying helicopters were on their way from Cape Town to the position off the eastern Cape coast where the Oceanos was in trouble.
 Alfonso and his wife Teresa had been on the Oceanos the day before, covering the wedding of a couple from Queenstown on board the vessel, which did a loop out and back to East London for the wedding guests.
 At daybreak Alfonso was on board one of the 3 helicopters from Cape Town which had joined the 2 which had flown from Durban to start the process of pulling the 571 passengers and crew up from the badly listing Oceanos.
 One by one the passengers were hoisted up while the pilots tried to steady the helicopters in moderate windy conditions, and people were dropped off at a nearby resort The Haven, where medical staff and emergency teams attended to injuries and official matters.